Wren6991/RISCBoy/Readme.md

 ![](board/board_render01.jpg)

-To meet these specifications, the BGA pads under the FPGA must be tiny, to leave room for interstitial vias between pads.
+To meet these specifications, the BGA pads under the FPGA must be tiny, to leave room for interstitial vias between pads:

  - Pitch: 0.8 mm
  - Diagonal pitch: 0.8 * √2 = 1.131 mm